 Accounting is the secondary function of the business.
 It starts where the function of bookkeeping is ended.
 In this process, the following basic actions are performed by an accountant: –

-- An accountant has to summarise all the classified transactions by the bookkeeper in the shape of financial accounting/ Final account.
+- An accountant has to summarise all the classified transactions by the bookkeeper in the shape of the financial accounting/ Final account.

 - provide adequate information to the owner.